Abed-ALMajeed-Kanso/image_tagging_project/README.md

 **Visual Search Project Base**

 This project represents the initial step toward implementing a visual search system for images of specific products, with a focus on carpets.
 Visual search involves using an image as a query to retrieve related information, find similar images, or identify objects.
+I worked on the project during an Internship.

 *Project Overview:*